 “They are beautiful as heck!”
 Is all I can say about the Starfield when I saw them for the first time.

 I think they are the most eye-catching universal fit IEM I have ever seen since I joined this community.
 It had caught my attention since a member of the community here reposted the Starfield’s picture from the Moondrop’s boss back at the end of October/early November last year and since then, I never wanted to miss a single update on them.

 Utilizing the same material and shape as its brother, the KXXS, Starfield may look pretty heavy to the ears for some users.
 However, in my case, I never felt that way.
-They are very comfortable and sit very well on my ear without any problem including driver flex issue.
-I had tried to wear them as long as I could & I still didn't get any fatigue from it.
-This is because they would just disappear into your ear and you'll not notice them much after that like the resin-based housing IEMs.
-They also seal pretty well once you insert them to your ear since their shell is medium-sized and they'll not protrude too much from the ear.
+They are very comfortable and sit very well on my ear without any problem including driver flex issues.
+I had tried to wear them as long as I could & I still didn’t get any fatigue from it.
+This is because they would just disappear into your ear and you’ll not notice them much after that like the resin-based housing IEMs.
+They also seal pretty well once you insert them into your ear since their shell is medium-sized and they’ll not protrude too much from the ear.

 But what I liked the most was the coating Moondrop did on the housing.
 It made them look like a gem.
-The glittery blue coating that could changes colours when you exposed them to the light is just gorgeous, and not to mention, the big gold star on the left piece and their name on the right.
+The glittery blue coating that could change colours when you exposed them to the light is just gorgeous, and not to mention, the big gold star on the left piece and their name on the right.

 Cable & Eartips

 For the stock cable, it was another one of the shortcomings that I have on Starfield aside from the lack of accessories.
 It wasn’t because of the colour, but rather from the quality of the cable that was pretty much under-qualified for this price range.

 The supplied cable is very thin and light, as well as the use of plastic for their jack and the 2-pin’s male housing, made them feel very fragile.
 The absence of a chin slider may also become one of the factors people will not use the stock cable when they received their Starfield even when the colour matches very well with the IEM.